Current Project: 2024 - 2027

 Dr. González did her doctorate in the study of the factors that modify the remediation of persistent organic pollutants in soils.
 During her postdoctoral studies, she deepened the study of emerging pollutants in basins in the southeast of the province of Buenos Aires, and developed tools for evaluating their availability.
 Currently, her research work is framed in the study of organic and inorganic contaminants in sediments and soils associated with riparian systems.
 It is based on the analysis of the processes that regulate its environmental distribution and bioavailability, as well as the mechanisms that regulate adsorption-desorption, the interrelationship between contaminants and the influence of physical-chemical and biological processes.
 She directs the research group "Multiple Stressors in the Environment" that focuses on the study and development of cost-effective tools for monitoring pollutants and establishing prevention / remediation measures.

-Role in the Project: Technical manager for Harmful Algal Blooms.
+Role in the Project: Technical responsible for toxic phytoplankton study (HABs)

 Lucía Carolina Kahl.
 Oceanographer.